jeromeetienne/stellar7/notes.md

 TODO
 ====
+* put 1 enemy only
+* work on UI cinematic for all stage
+* then work on fightcode
+  * with event notification
+* later put a fightcode system in webworker
+* publish that in chrome store

-* handle energy + life in tankbody
+* DONE handle energy + life in tankbody
   * same die system as bullet
-* what happen when tankbody die ?
+* DONE what happen when tankbody die ?
   * respawn ? gameover ?
-* which
-* add a skymap of star
+* DONE add a skymap of star

 * DONE make the map circle